sejungkwak/connect-4/README.md

   - As the above images indicate, the error occurred because the previous `play()` method was interrupted before the promise was fulfilled.
 I used `async` `await` to help handle the error and it returns nothing if the promise is rejected.
 This means the sound does not play when multiple discs are placed in a short time.
   - The error message does not print in the console anymore as I created a catch block to trap the error message.
-  - I have tried several techniques to try ensure the promise is not rejected in the first place and the sound plays properly.
+  - I have tried several techniques to try to ensure the promise is not rejected in the first place and the sound plays properly.

     - Changed the sound: I replaced the dropping sound effect with other shorter sounds and a shortened version of my current sound.
     - `setTimeout` to control the sound effect start time: I experimented with a 2 seconds time out for playing the sound effect to try to control the execution of the `play()` method.
 Even though this reduced the number of error messages, it did not completely fix it.
-It also created very noticeable delay between the user input and the sound effect playing.
+It also created a very noticeable delay between the user input and the sound effect playing.
     - Prevented the mouse click handler function from being executed while the sound was playing: I created a global variable, assigned `true` to it when the sound started playing and changed the value to `false` 2 seconds afterwards with `setTimeout`.
 While the value was `true`, the mouse click handler function was not executed.
 This method reduced the number of error messages, but the player turn indicator(`currentPlayer`) changed before the user could interact again.
 I found this was more problematic than the sound not playing.
     - Added more `Audio()` constructors: I set 3 `Audio()` constructors with the same sound for the computer, player1 and player2.
 This method made the sound play simultaneously and worked perfectly in Chrome.
 However, the sound was not synced with placing a disc in Safari on macOS and it caused the freeze issue in Safari on iOS.